wp-plugins/adsense-click-fraud-monitoring/readme.txt

 This plugin is in active development and will be updated on a regular basis - Please do not rate negative before i tried my best to solve your issue.
 Thanks buddy!

-= Why i need AdSense Click Fraud Monitoring? =
+= Why i need AdSense Click Fraud Monitoring Plugin? =

 * Prevent malicious clicks by bots on your Ads
 * Prevent malicious clicks by human user on you Ads